mbsoft31/protocol-wizard-min/server/README.md

 # Protocol Wizard API (FastAPI) - Enhanced Version

+Note: A docs index is available at `docs/` (see `docs/backend.md`).
+The authoritative backend guide remains here under `server/` for proximity to code, and is linked from the root docs.

 AI-powered systematic review protocol generation with robust LLM integration, retry logic, and comprehensive observability.

 ## 🚀 Key Features